Skip to content

 Regression Coefficients

-Trained coefficients for the blackbox latency model.
+Trained coefficients for physics-informed latency estimation.
 Maps to LatencyCoeffs.

 Flag Type Default Description